GHG REDUCTION Toolkit

 - Scope 3: other offsite emissions from waste disposal, product use, business travel, etc.

-Many retailers choose to tackle Scope 1 and 2 before gradually pulling in elements of Scope 3.
+Many SMEs choose to tackle Scope 1 and 2 before gradually pulling in elements of Scope 3.

 Production, transportation, and distribution of goods can all contribute to greenhouse gas emissions.
-Additionally, heating and lighting used in store operations can also add to this.
+Additionally, heating and lighting used in facilities operations can also add to this.

 - Optimize production processes to reduce emissions from the manufacture of goods.